BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 positive will induce the same problem that we attempted to avoid: A false positive delay will cause a flight delay, and a false positive cancellation will cause the flight to be cancelled.
-We do not have cost figures available to know the relative costs of each, but we can still build the model with the ability to tune this ratio.
+We do not have cost figures available to know the relative costs of each; acquiring that data , but we can still build the model with the ability to tune this ratio.
 Let C = cost.
 We assume that for delays, C(FOR) = 100 times C(FPR) for cancellations and 25 times C(FOR) for delays.